-THIS AGREEMENT made the day of, , betweenof (hereinafter "the Purchaser"), of the one part, and of (hereinafter "the Supplier"), of the other part: WHEREAS the Purchaser invited bids for certain Goods and Related Services, and accepted a Bid by the Supplier for the supply of those Goods and Related Services in the of (hereinafter sum Contract Price").
+THIS AGREEMENT made the,, between of between of (hereinafter "the Purchaser"), of the one part, and of (hereinafter "the Supplier"), of the other part: WHEREAS the Purchaser invited bids for certain Goods and Related Services, viz., and has accepted a Bid by the Supplier for the supply of those Goods and Related Services in the sum of (hereinafter "the Contract Price").
 NOW THIS AGREEMENT WITNESSETH AS FOLLOWS: 1.
-In this Agreement words and expressions shall have the same meanings as respectively assigned to them in the Contract referred to. are 2.
-The following documents shall be deemed to form and be read and construed as of this Agreement, viz.: part (a) the Purchaser's Notification to the Supplier of Award of Contract; (b) the Bid Submission Sheet and the Price Schedules submitted by the Supplier ; (c) the Special Conditions of Contract; (d) the General Conditions of Contract; (e) the Schedule of Supply; and (f) This Contract shall may ail over all other Contract decorporate.
-In the event of any discouns
+In this Agreement words and expressions shall have the same meanings as are respectively assigned to them in the Contract referred to.
+2. The following documents shall be deemed to form and be read and construed as part of this Agreement, viz.: (a) the Purchaser's Notification to the Supplier of Award of Contract; (b) the Bid Submission Sheet and the Price Schedules submitted by the Supplier; (c) the Special Conditions of Contract; (d) the General Conditions of Contract; (e) the Schedule of Supply; and (f) This Contract shall prevail over all other Contract documents.
+In the event of any discrepancy